 What is meningitis?

-To understand that this infection or inflammation of the meninges is different from encephalitis which is swelling of the actual brain rather than the meninges covering it.
-A combination of the two is called meningoencephalitis, which as you can imagine is much worse.
+You understood that this infection or inflammation of the meninges differs from encephalitis, which is swelling of the brain rather than the meninges covering it.
+A combination of the two is called meningoencephalitis, which, as you can imagine, is much worse.

 What causes meningitis in dogs?

 The most common cause of meningitis in dogs is an infection that is caused by: